Competing For Resources,

 Against this threatening backdrop, why ever would Netanyahu not look around for support from elsewhere? ...

 ..Netanyahu heads a ‘Settler’ government that is aggressively expanding the settlements, contrary to formal agreements with the US.
 What is more, the Settler faction plans not just an increase – but a massive increase of the settlements across the West Bank.
-And the West Bank is boiling.
+And the West Bank is boiling.“This is (also) the story of an army that had a state.
+Along came a government that acted to overturn the orders of the government, in the army’s state - whereupon the army rose in protest against the government.
+Even in the wake of the spectacular march to Jerusalem, whose likes have never been seen here before - there is no mistaking the protest’s militaristic character, which overshadows its civilian foundations”.

 Just to be clear, disallowing settlement expansion has been the US’ ‘Red Line’ for the last 23 years.
 There are many agreements in this respect.
 It is at bottom, America’s principal gesture toward the Palestinians -- halting the gobbling up of the West Bank.
 Washington cannot afford to turn a blind eye because there is no political process otherwise on offer to Ramallah...